-CEQ will convene interagency meetings with Federal NEPA practitioners to discuss potential revisions to the report.
-Discussions will begin by focusing on the following questions:
+CEQ will reconvene interagency meetings with Federal NEPA practitioners to discuss potential revisions to the reporting requirements to focus on:

 - When and during which stages of the planning process does the lead Federal agency identify and reach out to potential cooperating agencies?
-Are there existing venues (e.g., interagency work groups) that facilitate identification and outreach? - Are there opportunities for a lead agency to increase its capacity in order to address the lack of capacity of a potential cooperator?
-Do lead federal agencies offer training to agency personnel and potential cooperators to address capacity problems? - Are there established programs or the authority to use funding or other resources to support potential cooperators?
+Are there existing IT tools or other venues (e.g., interagency work groups) that facilitate identification and outreach? - Are there opportunities for a lead agency to increase its capacity in order to address the lack of capacity of a potential cooperator?
+Do lead federal agencies offer training to agency personnel and potential cooperators to address capacity problems or would they benefit from additional training provided by CEQ? - Are there established programs or the authority to use funding or other resources to support potential cooperators?
 Has this been done?
-If so, in what ways, and to what result? - Are lead agencies accommodating cooperators' basic needs, such as by providing adequate review time for drafts? - Are there particular types of proposed Federal actions where the use of cooperating agency status was helpful in developing meaningful NEPA environmental review? - What issues have led parties to end cooperating agency status prior to completion of the NEPA reviews?
-What if any systemic efforts have been undertaken to resolve those issues?
+If so, in what ways, and with what results? - Are lead agencies accommodating cooperators' basic needs, such as by providing adequate review time for drafts and if not how can that be facilitated?